Report warned parts of Surfside condo had zero remaining years of useful life - KTVZ

 “The magnitude of this tragedy is growing each and every day,” Levine Cava said.
 “It’s an aching hole in the center of this close-knit family.”

-Although authorities at the Surfside condo collapse site have lost hope of finding survivors in the rubble, they have not lost a commitment to recovering the 76 people still unaccounted for and reuniting them with their families, Surfside Mayor Charles Burkett said.
+Although authorities at the Surfside condo collapse site have lost hope of finding survivors, they remain committed to recovering the remains of those still unaccounted for and reuniting them with their families, Surfside Mayor Charles Burkett said.

-Although authorities have lost hope of finding survivors, they have not lost a commitment to recovering the those still unaccounted for and reuniting them with their families, Surfside Mayor Charles Burkett said.
+The pile of debris, once four or five stories high, has been reduced to ground level or below in some areas, Burkett said.
+The crew has been “identifying, labeling, categorizing and storing” all valuable items and keepsakes found at the site, he said.

+“We owe a duty to the families,” he said.
+“This undertaking is very very important work.”

-The fire department met with families Thursday afternoon, where Burkett said a representative told them “that the Miami-Dade Fire Department will not stop working until they’ve gotten to the bottom of the pile and recovered every single one of the family’s missing loved ones.”
+Fire officials met with families Thursday, when Burkett said a representative assured them the department “will not stop working until they’ve gotten to the bottom of the pile and recovered every single one of the family’s missing loved ones.”

 “The speaker further said that I can assure you, we are not stopping.
 And your missing children are coming back to your family,” Burkett added.

-Friday was the 16th day since the Champlain Towers South condo building collapsed in the middle of the night, setting off one of the deadliest building collapses in US history, not including acts of terror or fires.
+Friday was the 16th day since the Champlain Towers South condo building came down in the middle of the night, setting off one of the deadliest building collapses in US history, not including acts of terror or fires.

 And though crews are still searching aggressively, space is being made to allow the community to grieve.

-Levine Cava said that some of the families who lost their loved ones were brought to the site Thursday for a visit at their request.
+Levine Cava said some of the families who lost loved ones were brought to the site Thursday at their request.

 “We held a moment of silence with our first responders.
 They paused their work on the pile briefly to honor the victims and their families and they received an aerial salute by Miami-Dade County Police Department,” the mayor said.